 Marijo C. AdimeyPartner

-Ms. Adimey was appointed by the Administrative Judge for Civil Matters-First Judicial Department, as an attorney member of the Medical Malpractice Advisory Committee for the Supreme Court, Civil Branch, New York County.
-This appointment is reserved for attorneys whom the court considers to be “prominent.”
-Ms. Adimey works with the Justices who preside in the New York County Medical Malpractice Parts to help the court function as effectively as possible.
-She is a strong voice for everyday people who have been victims of negligent medical care.
-Ms. Adimey was also selected to serve a two-year term on the Judiciary Committee of the Association of The Bar of The City of New York, a committee which evaluates judges up for appointment, reappointment, election or reelection on the city, state and federal level and makes recommendations for approval.
+Marijo was appointed by the Administrative Judge for Civil Matters-First Judicial Department, as an attorney member of the Medical Malpractice Advisory Committee for the Supreme Court, New York County.
+She was also selected to serve a two-year term on the Judiciary Committee of the Association of the Bar of the City of New York, a committee which evaluates judges for appointment, reappointment, election or reelection to the bench on the city, state and federal level and makes recommendations for approval.
+Recently, Marijo was nominated and accepted to become a Board Member of the New York State Trial Lawyers Association, where she also sits on the Medical Malpractice and Labor Law Committees.
+She is also a lecturer for the New York State Bar Association.

 J.D., Western New England University School of Law, 1998